jobial-io/scase/README.md

 # Comparison with an Akka actor

 An Akka actor is a low level concurrency primitive.
 In that sense, it serves a very different purpose to a Scase service.
-However, since both Akka actors and Scase services are built around message passing and handling messages, there are some similarities in the API which makes a comparison worthwhile:
+However, since both Akka actors and Scase services are built around the concept of message passing and handling messages, there are some similarities in the API which makes a comparison worthwhile:

 &nbsp; | Akka Actor | Scase Service